LGI Homes (NASDAQ:LGIH) Stock Rating Reaffirmed by Seaport Res Ptn

-A number of other analysts also recently issued reports on LGIH.
-JMP Securities cut their price objective on shares of LGI Homes from $140.00 to $130.00 and set a “market perform” rating for the company in a report on Tuesday, February 28th.
-BTIG Research upped their price target on shares of LGI Homes from $73.00 to $77.00 in a report on Wednesday, May 3rd.
-StockNews.com assumed coverage on shares of LGI Homes in a report on Thursday, May 18th.
+LGIH has been the subject of several other reports.
+StockNews.com started coverage on shares of LGI Homes in a research note on Thursday, May 18th.
 They set a “sell” rating for the company.
-Wedbush cut their price target on shares of LGI Homes from $91.00 to $89.00 and set a “neutral” rating for the company in a report on Wednesday, April 12th.
-Finally, JPMorgan Chase & Co. cut their price target on shares of LGI Homes from $84.00 to $79.00 and set an “underweight” rating for the company in a report on Thursday, February 23rd.
-Three investment analysts have rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $93.00.
+Wedbush decreased their price objective on shares of LGI Homes from $91.00 to $89.00 and set a “neutral” rating for the company in a research note on Wednesday, April 12th.
+BTIG Research boosted their target price on shares of LGI Homes from $73.00 to $77.00 in a research report on Wednesday, May 3rd.
+JPMorgan Chase & Co. reduced their target price on shares of LGI Homes from $84.00 to $79.00 and set an “underweight” rating on the stock in a research report on Thursday, February 23rd.
+Finally, JMP Securities reduced their target price on shares of LGI Homes from $140.00 to $130.00 and set a “market perform” rating on the stock in a research report on Tuesday, February 28th.
+Three equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $93.00.

 LGI Homes Stock Performance